Your support fuels our research to #EndALS! Donate Now

 Late Stages of ALS

 As ALS progresses and a person's muscles become paralyzed, they may lose the ability to move and speak.
 Many people with ALS may require a wheelchair to get around.
 Some may communicate through assistive devices like an eye-tracking device or a letter board.
-Some people with ALS choose invasive ventilation by having a tracheostomy tube to help keep them breathing.
+Some people with ALS choose to undergo a tracheostomy, a procedure in which a tube is surgically inserted into the throat, to help them breathe.
 People with late-stage ALS are often cared for at home or in hospice.

 Treatments for ALS

 There are currently no effective cures for ALS or treatments to stop disease progression, but scientists are working hard to develop therapies for this disease.
-There are currently only two treatments approved by the FDA in the United States.
-They are riluzole (marketed as Rilutek or Tiglutik) and edaravone (marketed as Radicava).
+There are currently only four treatments approved by the FDA in the United States.
+They are riluzole (marketed as Rilutek or Tiglutik), edaravone (marketed as Radicava), a combination of sodium phenylbutyrate and taurursodiol (marketed as Relyvrio), and tofersen (marketed as Qalsody).

 ALS is a complex, multi-system disease.
 A growing number of ALS clinics are deploying multidisciplinary teams to care for and meet the physical, emotional, and nutritional needs of people with ALS.
 These palliative care teams include physical, respiratory, speech, and occupational therapists to help people with ALS breathe easier, keep moving, and stay connected.

-Today, there are dozens of potential treatments in clinical trial that are enrolling people with ALS and their families.
+Today, there are dozens of potential treatments in clinical trials that are enrolling people with ALS.
 You can visit our ALS Treatments and Drugs page to read more about potential therapies for ALS.
-For more information on enrollment our page to read more about potential therapies for ALS.
 For more information on enrollment and inclusion criteria for clinical trials, visit our clinical trials page.